0dayCTF/0day-Xfinity-Wordlist-Generator/README.md

 xfinity-keyspace.py - quick code to generate a wordlist for xfinity wifi passwords

-wordlists - contains common 6 letter and 5 letter words as well as all 4 character numbers
+wordlists - contains common 6-letter and 5-letter words as well as all 4 character numbers

 sources and tools - contains original wordlists, source file on where to find words, as well as scripts to manipulate them.
 	For the 5list.txt and 6list.txt wordlists, I downloaded the top 4000 english words and pulled out all the 5 and 6 character words into lists.